dor-amar/python-devops-course/modules/python-basics/modules.md

 ---

-There’s a module named *time* which has all kind of functionality for time: get the date, hour, minute, second and so on.
-That’s quite a lot of functionality.
+There's a module named *time* which has all kind of functionality for time: get the date, hour, minute, second and so on.
+That's quite a lot of functionality.

 Lets say you want the program to wait 2 seconds.
 If you want, you can import a specific function instead of the whole module.